https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 20

-Few teams will be under greater scrutiny than Iran at this World Cup due to the ongoing political situation in the Middle East.
+Few teams are under greater scrutiny than Iran at this World Cup due to the ongoing political situation in the Middle East.

-They lost just one of their 16 qualifiers in Asian qualifying and will fancy their chances of reaching the knockout stages.
+They lost just one of their 16 qualifiers in Asian qualifying and came from behind twice to draw 2-2 with New Zealand in their opening game before drawing 0-0 with Belgium.
+They need to beat Egypt to qualify for the knockout stages.

 Manager and tactics

-Experienced striker Mehdi Taremi will be a key man, having provided 10 goals and seven assists in qualifying.
+Experienced striker Mehdi Taremi is their key man, having provided 10 goals and seven assists in qualifying.

 New Zealand